open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 ### Recommended implementation

-The Meter implementation supports all three metric [calling conventions](api-metrics-user.md): handle-oriented calls, direct calls, and RecordBatch calls.
-Although not a requirement, we recommended the following approach for organizing the Meter implementation.
+The Meter implementation supports the three metric [calling conventions](api-metrics-user.md): handle-oriented calls, direct calls, and RecordBatch calls.
+Although not a requirement, we recommend the following approach for organizing the Meter implementation.

 Of the three calling conventions, direct calls and RecordBatch calls